nitin42/generative-art-tools/README.md

 ### Random

-Returns a random number between a specified range.
+Returns a random number between a range.

 ```js
 import { random } from "generative-art-tools";